International Congress and Exhibition “LNG Latin America”

 on construction, expansion and modernization of LNG regasification and LNG production plants with the development timeframe 2021-2025 from all Latin America

-Ministries, LNG project owners, oil and gas companies, industry leaders, renowned equipment and service providers, etc. How will LATAM LNG evolve after 2020?
-Growth drivers and development routes of the industry
+Ministries, LNG project owners, oil and gas companies, industry leaders, renowned equipment and service providers, etc. How will LNG market in Latin America develop after 2020?
+What are growth drivers and development routes of the industry?

 FROM DESIGN TO CONSTRUCTION: